-Till now we know of the existance of only Most of the glaring forgeries of the Sudan have occured on the overprints of the first Provisional Issue, five or six of which are identifiable.
+have occured on the overprints of the first Provisional Issue, five or six of which are identifiable.
 At least nine or ten more exist, probably the work of small operators, that may never be identified.
 This includes, of course, the postage due stamps and the Fournier forgeries, in both black and blue of the TEL overprint on some values.

 With one exception we rarely see a forgery on any of the "Camel" stamps.
-The exception is Zeh. #19, (Scott #28), The Khartoum Provisional with the overprint, 5 milliepostal obliteration of SAWAKIN, with the clear date of 2 August, 1902.
+The exception is Zeh. #19, (Scott #28), The Khartoum Provisional with the overprint, 5 milliepostal obliteration of SAWAKIN, clear date of 2 August, 1902.

 Illustrated is a copy of Zeh. #11, Sc. #9, the 1 m.
 Pink and Brown of the first definitive issue.
-It has been surcharged with the figure "2" in each of the upper corners over the English numeral "l".
-This stamp carries a genuine
+It has been surcharged with the figure "2" in each of the upper corners over the English numeral "1". stamp carries a genuine